 …when he looked at the ocean,

 he caught a glimpse of the One he was praying to.
 Maybe what made him weep was

 how vast and overwhelming it was and yet at the same time as near

 as the breath of it in his nostrils,

-~Frederick Buechner writing about Paul Tillich in Beyond Words
+as salty as his own tears. ~Frederick Buechner writing about Paul Tillich in Beyond Words

 The cure for anything is salt water–sweat, tears or the sea. ~Isak Dinesen

 I grew up an easy crier.
 Actually growing up hasn’t cured it, nor has middle age.
 I’m still an easy crier – a hard thing to admit especially when my tears flow at an inopportune time in a public place.